ESR-style/Expense-tracker/README.md

 # SpendSage - Personal Expense Tracker
 A full-stack web application for tracking personal expenses with detailed analytics and visualization.

 ## Features
 - 🔐 User authentication with JWT
 - 💰 Track daily and monthly expenses
 - 📊 Visual analytics with charts
 - 📱 Responsive design for mobile and desktop
 - 🔍 Filter transactions by date
-- 📋 CRUD operations for expenses
+- 📋 CRUD operations for expenses and loans
 - 📈 Expense trends visualization
 - 🔄 Real-time updates
+- 💸 Manage loans with detailed records

 ## Tech Stack
 ### Frontend
 - React.js
 - TailwindCSS